 The essay outlines a set of principles (Modern Principles) that personal property secured transactions law should follow.
 The Modern Principles are based on UCC Article 9 and its many progeny, including the UNCITRAL Model Law on Secured Transactions and other recent reform efforts.
 The essay summarizes the principal theses of both the advocates and critics of the Modern Principles.
 Critics notwithstanding, the Modern Principles reflect a global consensus on the optimal features of secured transactions laws.
 The obstacles and challenges to the implementation of Modern Principles-based secured transactions law reforms are under-studied and under-theorized and warrant more rigorous investigation and analysis.

 The essay also considers links between both insolvency law and private international law (e.g., choice-of-law rules) and secured transactions law.
 It argues that both bodies of law play roles that are vital to the operation of secured transactions in the business credit markets and that each should feature prominently in the processes of adoption and implementation of secured transactions law reforms.

 Mooney, Charles W. Jr., "Insolvency Law as Credit Enhancement and Enforcement Mechanism: A Closer Look at Global Modernization of Secured Transactions Law" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2178.